mlforsystems/mlforsystems.github.io/call_for_papers.md

 The workshop will include invited talks from industry and academia as well as oral and poster presentations by participants.

+**The workshop has a pool of NIPS registrations that will be awarded to the authors of accepted submissions.**

 <ul class="footnotes">
 <li><sup>1</sup> <a href="https://www.youtube.com/watch?v=YhNl468S8CI">Bayesian optimization for tuning the JVM</a></li>